 Continuing on the food theme, Clare filled us in on Trinity Groves, which sounded amazing to us!
 Trinity Groves is a restaurant incubator – a place where new chefs and restaurateurs can get access to capital, a storefront and everything else they might need to help them launch a restaurant concept.
-As a result, Trinity Groves has turned into an amazing restaurant destination, with great ideas being tested and a range of wonderful experiences, all in one spot.
+As a result, Trinity Groves has turned into an amazing restaurant destination.
+This place is booming with great ideas being tested and a range of wonderful experiences, all in one spot.
 Sounds like it’s worth a move to Dallas just for this!

 6. Lakes and boating

-If you’ve had the chance to enjoy one of Texas’ lakes, then you will certainly join Clare in her appreciation of getting out on a boat on one of the nearby lakes.
+If you’ve visited one of the Texas lakes, then you likely join Clare in her appreciation of boating.
 Lake Ray Hubbard and Grapevine Lake are her favorites, and she recommends a little wakesurfing while you’re out enjoying the sun and water.

 7. Great getaways

 With so many friends and so much to do in Dallas, Clare doesn’t head out of town too often, but when she does, she recommends Enchanted Rock for hiking, Fredericksburg for wine country and Austin for more outdoorsy adventures.
 Plus, she reminded us that Oklahoma is only about 90 minutes north of Dallas and has a ton of great hiking and some neat towns to explore.

 So, if you’re moving to town and you asked Clare where you should live?
 Her recommendation for other young professionals would be Uptown or Knox / Henderson.
 Best combination of central location, easy to get everywhere and vibrant fun communities.

 Let’s take a look at available places in Dallas there!